-Introduces the study of algebraic structures with a detailed examination of groups; their properties, isomorphic and homomorphic mappings.
-Cyclic, symmetric, and quotient groups; groups of permutations and cosets.
-Normal subgroups.
-The Fundamental Homomorphism Theory.
+Introduces the study of algebraic structures with a detailed examination of groups, their properties, and their mappings, including both isomorphic and homomorphic mappings.
+Cyclic, symmetric, and quotient groups will be studied, as well as groups of permutations, cosets, and normal subgroups.
+Also covers the Fundamental Homomorphism Theorem.